 A Frog'sLife (Cycle)!
 How do frogs grow from a tadpole to an adult, and what do they do along the way?
 Students will learn all about the fabulous world of frogs through an engaging story time.
 Afterwards they will create their own life cycle craft, recall things they learned and talk about how our actions affect frogs and other things living in the water.
-K - 2
+Ages 8 - 12

 Amazing Monarchs They’re small but mighty!
 Monarch butterflies are amazing creatures that scientists still don't understand completely.
 Students will learn about the Monarch's amazing migration and unique metamorphosis then create their own Monarch life cycle made from pasta and paint.
-K-2; 3 - 5; 6 - 8
+Ages 8 - 12

 "Bob and Otto" Through the friendship between Bob the caterpillar and Otto the worm, children will observe the very distinct roles of each organism in the world around them.
 Children will see that all living beings play a special part in their ecosystem and realize they are all interdependent.
 Afterwards each child gets to decorate their own cocoon and is given a butterfly to take home.
 Ages 4 - 7

 Fashion a Fish How do fish protect themselves against predators?
-We’ll talk about the wide array of adaptations that animals take on and then have the chance to create your own fish species and environments using lots of fun craft supplies.
-Ages 5-10 Fossils 101 Participants will talk about the creation of fossils and get to know the unique history of Cincinnati during the Ordovician Period.
+We’ll talk about the wide array of adaptations that different animals take on.
+Then children will have the chance to create their own fish species and environment using lots of fun craft supplies.
+Ages 5-12 Fossils 101 Participants will talk about the creation of fossils and get to know the unique history of Cincinnati during the Ordovician Period.
 Using fossils gathered locally, the group will identify some dominant fossils of Ohio, discussing some that are similar to present-day organisms.
 Everyone will get the opportunity to make their own fossil cast using playdoh and plaster-of-Paris and be able to take home their own fossils.
-Ages 8 - 10; 11 - 14
+Ages 8 - 14

-Mud What kid doesn't love mud?
-This story celebrates the joys of mud and teaches children the properties of soil that aid in the change from winter thaw to a green spring.
-After reading about the fun of playing in the mud, the children have their own chance to explore when they create "mud finger paintings" after the story.
+Mud Painting What kid doesn't love mud?
+This story celebrates the joys of mud and teaches children the importance of dirt.
+After reading about the animals that live in the soil and how dirt made their dinner, the children have their own chance to explore when they create "mud finger paintings".
 Ages 4 - 7

-Pumpkin Harvest Follow a pumpkin seed from germination to jack-o-lantern and eventually back to seed again; tracing the life cycle and illustrating plant heredity.
+Pumpkin Harvest Students will trace the life cycle of a pumpkin.
+They will follow a pumpkin seed from germination to jack-o-lantern and eventually back to seed again.
 After reading about pumpkins, the children will be given supplies to create their own paper jack-o-lantern to take home.
 Ages 4 - 7

 "The Lorax" In this Dr. Seuss book, children learn what happens when The Onceler’s greed takes too much from the forest of the beautiful Truffula Trees, affecting everything that depends on them.
 This environmental story is interactive and illustrates the interdependence of life and consequences of our behavior.
 Children enter into a Dr. Seuss tent with life-sized scenery and help to hang up characters and images from the story as it is being read.
 A crowd favorite! *10x 10 space needed for tent.* Ages 4 - 7